 Not ideal for rugged use

 The Patagonia Tres 3-in-1 Parka is an extremely versatile cold-weather jacket with a layering system that can adapt to a wide variety of temperatures, weather conditions, and activities.
-It is the most versatile jacket in our current lineup and was a fan favorite among some of our testers for its style, appealing fabrics, and noticeable comfort.
+It is the most versatile jacket in our current lineup and was a fan favorite among some of our reviewers for its style, appealing fabrics, and noticeable comfort.
 The Tres 3-in-1 features two independent jackets in one, giving the user three entirely different layering systems to do battle with a wide variety of elements and temperatures.
 When fully layered, it can provide warmth on the coldest winter days, and it is roomy enough to accommodate the addition of a sweater, beanie, and scarf without looking or feeling too bulky.
 It's durable enough for winter recreation, yet dressy enough for casual to semi-formal events.

 Insulation: 625-fill down | Number of Pockets: 8 exterior, 2 interior